asavinov/intelligent-trading-bot/README.md

 The main configuration parameter for the both scripts is a list of sources in ``data_sources``.

-* Download the latest historic data: `python -m scripts.download_data_binance -c config.json`
+* Download the latest historic data: `python -m scripts.download_binance -c config.json`
   * It uses Binance API but you can use any other data source or download data manually using other scripts

-* Merge several historic datasets into one dataset: `python -m scripts.merge_data -c config.json`
+* Merge several historic datasets into one dataset: `python -m scripts.merge -c config.json`
   * This script solves two problems: 1) there could be other sources like depth data or futures 2) a data source may have gaps so we need to produce a regular time raster in the output file

 ## Generate features

 This script computes all derived features and labels defined programmatically:
-* Script: `python -m scripts.generate_features -c config.json`
+* Script: `python -m scripts.features -c config.json`
 * Currently it runs in non-incremental model by computing features for all available data (and not only for the latest update), and hence it may take hours for complex configurations
 * The script loads merged input data, applies feature generation procedures and stores a feature matrix with all derived features in an output file.
 * Not all generated features will be used for analysis.